A topic from the subject of Titration in Chemistry.

 Understanding Basic Concepts of Titration

-• Equivalence Point: The point at which the reactants are exactly balanced, and the moles of titrant added are equal to the moles of analyte present.
+• Equivalence Point: The point in the titration where the moles of titrant added are stoichiometrically equal to the moles of analyte present.
+This is the theoretical point of complete reaction.

-• Burette: A graduated glass tube with a stopcock, used to accurately dispense the titrant.
+• Burette: A calibrated glass tube with a stopcock used to accurately dispense the titrant.

-2. Acid-Base Titration: Determining the concentration of an acid or base by titrating it with a solution of known concentration with an opposite pH.
+2. Acid-Base Titration: This involves determining the concentration of an acidic or basic solution using a titrant of known concentration with an opposite pH.
+For example, a strong acid like HCl can be titrated with a strong base like NaOH.

 Understanding Basic Concepts of Titration